mmoazam/aseprite-docker-build/README.md

 # aseprite-docker-build
-build aseprite from a ubuntu container
+build aseprite from an ubuntu container